Be Sure To Take All Your

 Few people who have a Health Savings Account really take advantage of all the tax-saving benefits these plans offer.
 One thing that anyone with an HSA should be aware of is all of the expenses that can legally be paid for from your account with pre-tax dollars.
 Having an HSA essentially makes all of your qualified medical expenses tax-deductible, so read this article carefully to make sure you aren't over paying your taxes.
 Remember, there is no virtue in paying more taxes than you really owe.

 The main purpose of your HSA is to enable you to pay for qualified medical expenses with tax-free dollars.
 Qualified medical expenses are defined under Section 213 of the IRS Code (See IRS Publication 502: Medical and Dental Expenses).
 Most people remember to pay for doctor visits and prescription drugs from their HSA (or save the receipts and reimburse themselves later), but there are many medical expenses that people simply pay for, without realizing that because they own an HSA the expense is tax deductible.
-These are the most common:
+Click here to see the most common qualifying expenses that people don't realize are tax deductible.

 A few years ago, before I had an HSA, and before I really knew how to snow-board, I had a terrible fall as I was boarding down a slope at Vail, and must have landed on my shoulder at 30 miles an hour.
 The doctor couldn't do much for me, but he did recommend that I have physical therapy.
 I think I paid $75 per session, for about 20 sessions.